 Parents Are the Natural Guardians of Their Child

 Parents with intact parental rights are each the natural guardians of their own children and of their adopted minor children.
 See Section 744.301(1), Florida Statutes.
 If the parents’ marriage ends, the natural guardianship belongs to the parent to whom sole parental responsibility has been granted.
+If the parents have been granted shared parental responsibility, both continue as natural guardians.

 When parents share parental responsibility, however, each continues as a natural guardian.